eighty20results/e20r-single-use-trial/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Please provide a clear and concise description of what the problem/bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Describe the steps needed in order to reproduce the faulty behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'